-Give a Family Vacation for Christmas, Not Toys
+Give a Family Vacation and Memories, Not Toys

 The other day, a friend asked me what my earliest memory was.

 Hmmm...
 I had to give it some thought.
 Was it a toy I got for Christmas?
 The time we had a picnic at the beach?
 When Mom and I made an angel food cake with colored sprinkles?
 Or the day I got to row a rowboat all by myself?

 It was most certainly the day when we were on a family vacation that my Dad let me row the rowboat all by myself.
 I was about 5 years old and I was so happy and proud plus, I was having fun making memories with my family.